What Is Microsoft 365 Copilot and How Does It Work?

 Enterprise Cost Scenarios

-The key licensing decision is not whether to deploy Copilot but how many users to license initially.
+The key decision is not just about deploying Copilot.
+It focuses on how many users to license initially.
 Microsoft requires a minimum of 300 seats for enterprise agreements.
-Here are realistic cost scenarios:
+Here are some realistic cost scenarios:

 EPC Group recommends starting with 15-25% of your knowledge worker population and expanding based on measured ROI.
 Our Copilot consulting engagements include a licensing optimization analysis that identifies the highest-impact user groups for initial deployment.